StevenBlack/vocab/readme.md

 ### retrench
 To reduce or cut back.
 During a recession, people tend to retrench, spending less on luxury items and entertainment.

+### reverse psychology
+Cognitive bias: to make someone do what you want by asking them to do the opposite and expecting them to disagree with you.

 ### rimple